 A/N: This is based solely on the Marvel Cinematic Universe live-action films.
 Nothing from comics, animated films or animated shows with barest hints, if any, to the live-action shows.
 The MCU and all recognizable characters are sadly not mine.
 I only own my tweaks and my characters.
 If they weren’t in the movies I made them up.

-It is being simultaneously posted on fanfiction.net under the same title and penname.
+It is also posted on fanfiction.net under the same title and penname.

 Tortured.
 It was all Iris could think as he turned, thanking her with a terse almost-smile as his gloved fingers closed around the key she had just handed him.